Print Options:

 4

-While the potatoes are steaming, cut the whole-grain bread into 1/2-inch cubes.
+While the potatoes are steaming, cut the bread into 1/2-inch cubes.
 Put the bread cubes, Italian seasoning, and salt in a large bowl and toss to combine.
 Transfer to a large, rimmed baking sheet and bake for 10 to 15 minutes or until the bread is slightly crisp.
 Put the pan on a wire rack and let cool.

 5